Guide to the PCI-DSS v4.0.1 regulations [Updated for 2025]

 Organizations that store, process, or transmit cardholder data fall under the compliance framework known as PCI-DSS (Payment Card Industry Data Security Standard).
-It helps protect cardholders and businesses dealing with cardholder data from cyber attacks and breaches.
-The PCI Security Standards Council (PCI SSC) recently released version 4.0 of PCI DSS on March 31, 2022.
-What changes are included with PCI DSS v4.0?
+It’s there to help protect cardholders and businesses dealing with cardholder data from cyber-attacks and breaches.
+The most recent version released by the PCI Security Standards Council (PCI SSC) is version 4.0.1.

-It establishes core security requirements set to enhance and protect the security of payments.
-These include the following:
+The latest version establishes 12 core security requirements set to enhance and protect the security of payments:

 1. Install and maintain network security controls